DomVinyard/designdev/README.md

 NETLIFY_BUILD_HOOK=url # endpoint for build script
 ```

-- Must host with Netlify (edit gatsby-config to configure something else)
+1. Link repo to Netlify (edit gatsby-config to configure something else)
+2. Create a folder in Dropbox for your notes, get a Dropbox dev token for `DROPBOX_TOKEN`
-- Must create a new [Dropbox Webhook] to point at your NETLIFY_BUILD_HOOK endpoint
+3. Create a [Dropbox Webhook] to point at your `NETLIFY_BUILD_HOOK` endpoint

-- I use [iA Writer] but you can write with any text editor that syncs with Dropbox.
+I use [iA Writer] but you can write with any text editor that syncs with Dropbox.

 ### Random Blog posts